 Here at wildbrine, we generally develop recipes that keep our wild fermented probiotics intact — maintaining the delicious unpasteurized kraut, kimchi or sriracha raw or below 105 degrees.
 That’s how you preserve the good bacteria in the fermented food.
 However, we know our products also taste amazing cooked (people tell us this, really), so we don’t judge anyone who wants to cook our kraut.
 In this kimchi fried rice recipe, you could add in the kimchi at the beginning, which is how traditional recipes do it.
-But we incorporate it at the end, to highlight the bright, spicy goodness and keep everything gut-healthy, using our Korean Kimchi.
-Explore other flavors in this recipe with wildbrine’s Japanese or Mild Turmeric Kimchis or make it vegan by opting out of the eggs.
+But we incorporate it at the end, to highlight the bright, spicy goodness and keep everything gut-healthy, using our Korean Style Kimchi.
+Explore other flavors in this recipe with wildbrine’s Miso-Horseradish or Mild Turmeric Kimchis or make it vegan by opting out of the eggs.
 Before you commit, be sure to check out our other vegan kimchi fried rice recipe.
 We thank Kaitlin McCandlish, who was a runner-up in our How wild Do You Like It cooking contest, for this recipe.

 1.5 cups rice

-1 cup wildbrine Korean kimchi + juice from the container, divided
+1 cup wildbrine Korean Kimchi + juice from the container, divided

 1 tsp olive oil